 Chuck and Margie believed that a child’s skin color or zip code should not have more influence on their success than the dreams they have in their hearts.
 It was the expression of this belief that led them to establish Charles & Margery Barancik Foundation.

-Both Chicago natives, Chuck had a genius for buying and developing companies in industries as diverse as bakeries, fire prevention, and office furniture.
+A Chicago native, Chuck had a genius for buying and developing companies in industries as diverse as bakeries, fire prevention, and office furniture.
 Margie was an educator and a passionate advocate for the underserved, particularly children and families.
 Inspired by their family’s long belief in the power of philanthropy to shape our world and enrich the lives of all people, Chuck and Margie started Charles & Margery Barancik Foundation, a private, family foundation located in Sarasota, Florida.
-It was their desire that we carry out our mission to make a meaningful difference, and hope to have a ripple effect.
+It was their desire that we carry out our mission to make a meaningful difference and hope to have a ripple effect.

 Chuck and Margie